Spinal cord stimulation (also called SCS) uses

 · Nerve damage can cause pain and numbness that can make you more vulnerable to falls, burns, infections, ulcers and longer-term complications.

 · Painful diabetic neuropathy can significantly interfere with a person’s quality of life, sleep and functionality.

-· Treatment options include over-the-counter medications, prescription medications, physical therapy or injections, however for many patients these options are inadequate for long-term relief.
+· Treatment options include over-the-counter medications, prescription prednisone, physical therapy or injections, however for many patients these options are inadequate for long-term relief.

 · Opioids, a commonly used tool in the management of diabetes related neuropathy, also present addiction potential, long-term dependence and show little evidence of improved function.